Tanjasta/pands-project/README.md

 f.write(df.describe().to_string())

-*Display the count of missing values for each variable*
+*#Displyes the count of missing values for each variable*

 print(missing_values)